 - Represented an Internet consumer business from its early stage through the successful sale of assets in connection with Internet transactions, advertising, data and IP issues.

-- Successfully resolved a multiforum patent dispute involving two international arbitration proceedings and a final U.S. district court judgment.
+- Resolved a multiforum patent dispute involving two international arbitration proceedings and a final U.S. district court judgment.

-- Supervised copyright litigation and related remedies under the Digital Millennium Copyright Act on behalf of a major motion picture studio to successfully stop unauthorized use and copying of content on the Internet.
+- Supervised copyright litigation and related remedies under the Digital Millennium Copyright Act on behalf of a major motion picture studio to stop the unauthorized use and copying of content on the Internet.

 - Handles licensing and IP transactions for a global consumer goods company.

-- Successfully represented software licensees in multiple lawsuits involving approximately $50 million in settlements or verdicts to date.
+- Represented software licensees in multiple lawsuits involving approximately $50 million in settlements or verdicts to date.

 - Represents leading nanotechnology inventors/founders in a variety of technology transfer and emerging company transactions.